cole-group/cole-group.github.io/_posts/2021-12-14-training-and-software.markdown

 [DeLinker.][delinker]
 Deep generative models for 3D linker design.
 We've found this to be very promising in fragment-based design projects.

+[FEGrow.][fegrow]
+Our own open-source molecular builder and free energy preparation workflow.
+We hope it's useful for building molecules into protein binding pockets, scoring the poses, and outputting structures for free energy calculations, all through a Jupyter notebook.
+A tutorial is provided.

 [Gnina.][gnina]
 We don't use docking very often to be honest, but do like the ease-of-use and promising accuracy of gnina.
 David Koes also has an excellent [webinar][gnina-tut] describing its use.

 [DeepChem.][deepchem]
 Open-source toolchain demonstrating the use of deep learning in drug discovery, materials science, quantum chemistry, and biology, with [extensive online tutorials][deepchem-tut].